umbraco-community/Umbraco.Accessibility.Guild/documentation/mission-statment.md

 Whilst we do have "core" team members, we don't have a limit to how many people can be involved.
 If you would like to be involved with the core team, please do get in touch.
 We tend to have discussions on the [Umbraco Discord Server](https://discord.gg/umbraco) and monthly video calls to catch up and discuses progress and next steps every month or so.

+If you would like to apply to be a member please fill in the [application form](https://forms.gle/31HXkTEHTp43VaX97).

 ## Terms of agreement

 All Community Team members must abide by the [Community Teams Agreement](https://community.umbraco.com/learn-about-the-community/community-teams/community-teams-agreement/).